hanfeisun/TIMER/README.md

 ## Introduction

 TIMER is a tool for systematical evaluations of the clinical impact of different immune cells in diverse cancer types.
 The Web interface can be accesses [here](http://cistrome.org/TIMER/).
+The approach can be found in [this paper](http://liulab.dfci.harvard.edu/publications/GenomeBiol16_174.pdf).

 ## Note